Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - [Regular Expressions: Now You Have Two Problems](https://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/)
 - Favor immutable data structures.
 Use the builder pattern for constructors with many parameters : MyClass.newMyClass("initial_param").withParamA("A").withParamB("B").build()
 - Favor idempotent operations, i.e. "that has no additional effect if it is called more than once with the same input parameters".
+- Smalltalk first principle: "If a system is to serve the creative spirit, it must be entirely comprehensible to a single individual"

 ### On optimization & readability
 - "About 97% of the time: **premature optimization is the root of all evil**." - Donald Knuth, 1974